 One of the primary goals of the IRMP is to ensure projects prepare and implement surface water management as part of the project development in accordance with the tribal and federal water quality regulations.
 Implementing the Proposed Action would not approve any site-specific development.

-Surface water quality could be affected by increased sedimentation and/or the introduction of industrial fluids (e.g., diesel, gasoline, or oil) into local waterways during the development of reasonably foreseeably planned actions.
+While reasonably foreseeable planned actions may result in effects to water quality, these are not reasonably foreseeable effects from the Proposed Action.
+Surface water quality presumably could be affected during future development by increased sedimentation and/or the introduction of industrial fluids (e.g., diesel, gasoline, or oil) into local waterways.
 Ground disturbance would expose soils leading to an increase in an undetermined amount of sediment transport, particularly during and following storm events.
 Slight alterations in area drainage patterns may also lead to an increase in sediment transport.
-These effects would persist until areas are permanently or temporarily stabilized.
+These effects would persist until areas are temporarily or permanently stabilized.
 There would be a potential for accidental spills or release of fluids that could impact local water quality.
-Increased development in the FBFA would lead to an overall increase in runoff which, in some cases, could carry contaminants related to human activity such as excess nutrients from agricultural land and petrochemicals into local waterways.
+Reasonably foreseeable development in the FBFA could lead to an overall increase in runoff which, in some cases, could carry contaminants related to human activity such as excess nutrients from agricultural land and petrochemicals into local waterways.
 The potential for these effects would vary based on the type and location of an activity and would be avoided or minimized by implementing BMPs or other mitigation measures identified on a case-by-case basis when a specific project is proposed.
 Future actions may require CWA permitting, which would be identified at the time a project is proposed.